felixmademe/caland.se/README.md

 php artisan key:generate
 ```

-Edit the `.env` file with your database credidentials.
+Edit the `.env` file with your database credentials.
 Here is an example:

 ```
 DB_PORT=3306